twowaits/make-pull-request/README.md

  7. That's it.
 You have opened a PR.
 Wait for it to get merged.

-## Thank You for your Amazing Contribution!!
+## Thank You for your Amazing Contribution, you guys are so amazing!!